yarnpkg/website/_posts/2016-11-24-offline-mirror.md

 $ mv ~/.yarnrc ./
 ```

+(In the unlikely event that `yarn config` didn't update the file in your home folder, e.g. if you are running `yarn config` as root inside a Docker container, the file being updated might be a different one.
+Use `yarn config list --verbose` to locate the proper file.)

 ### Initialize the new lockfile

 Remove node_modules and yarn.lock that were generated previously and run yarn install again: